MurtadhaInit/personal-website-blog/src/content/blog/post-2.md

 title: Running out of sample post ideas
 date: 2022-11-25
 author: Murtadha Abdulhussein
-cover: "@assets/images/blogPostImages/post-2.jpg"
+image: {
+  src: "@assets/images/blogPostImages/post-2.jpg",
-coverAlt: "A picture of a coder"
+  alt: "A picture of a coder"
+}
 description: Sometimes you just run out of ideas for sample blog posts.
 It’s no one’s fault, it’s just the way it is.
 draft: false
 category: General